-HACP will presume that the owner will receive the housing assistance payment upon mailing unless the payment is returned to HACP.
-If an owner has not received the housing assistance payment after 10 working days, the owner may certify this to HACP.
-HACP will then cancel the original housing assistance payment and issue a new one.
+The HACP will presume that the owner will receive the housing assistance payment upon mailing unless the payment is returned to the HACP.
+If an owner has not received the housing assistance payment after ten (10) business days, the owner may certify this to the HACP.
+The HACP will then cancel the original housing assistance payment and issue a new one.

 Part B is the body of the contract.
 It describes in detail program requirements affecting the owner and owner roles and responsibilities under the HCV program.
 Most of the requirements contained in Part B of the HAP contract are outlined elsewhere in this plan.
 Topics addressed in Part B include:

-- Lease of Contract Unit

-- Maintenance, Utilities, and Other Services

-- Term of HAP Contract

-- Provision and Payment of Utilities and Appliances

-- Rent to Owner: Reasonable Rent

-- PHA Payment to Owner

-- Prohibition of Discrimination

-- Owner's Breach of HAP Contract

-- PHA and HUD Access to Premises and Owner's Records

-- Exclusion of Third Party Rights

-- Conflict of Interest

-- Assignment of the HAP Contract

-- Written Notices

-- Entire Agreement Interpretation
+Part B of HAP Contract: Contents by Section Number 1.
+Purpose 2.
+Lease of Contract Unit 3.
+Maintenance, Utilizes and Other Services 4.
+Term of HAP Contract 5.
+Provision and Payment of Utilities and Appliances 6.
+Rent to Owner: Reasonable Rent 7.
+PHA Payment to Owner 8.
+Owner Certification 9.
+Prohibition of Discrimination 10.
+Owner's Breach of HAP Contract 11.
+PHA and HUD Access to Premises and Owner Records 12.
+Exclusion of Third Party Rights 13.
+Conflict of Interest 14.
+Assignment of the HAP Contract 15.
+Written Notices 16.
+Entire Agreement: Interpretation